src-d/blog/content/post/review-building-static-analysis-tools.md

 Before digging deeper into the paper, a bit of the context on what kind of analysis, in general, is applicable to programs.
 There are two main types of program analysis:

-* *Static code analysis*, collects all information only from the source code, without running a program
+* *static code analysis*, collects all information only from the source code, without running a program
-* *Dynamic code analysis*, is based on execution of (potentially customized) program over time
+* *dynamic code analysis*, is based on execution of (potentially customized) program over time

 This paper talks only about *static code analysis*, which is traditionally further subdivided into two main
 flavors: